JAYESHBATRA/Virtuo-Learn/README.md

 - First fork the repository
 - Clone the project locally using git clone https://github.com/User-name/Virtuo-Learn.git
-- Open terminal and run command cd Virtuo-Learn
+- Open the terminal and run the command cd Virtuo-Learn
 - Add remote using command git remote add origin https://github.com/User-name/Virtuo-Learn.git
-- Then setup upstream using command git remote add upstream https://github.com/JAYESHBATRA/Virtuo-Learn.git
+- Then setup upstream using the command git remote add upstream https://github.com/JAYESHBATRA/Virtuo-Learn.git
-- Make sure you have **Live Server** extension installed on your code editor if you're using vs-code
+- Make sure you have the **Live Server** extension installed on your code editor if you're using vs-code
 - Finally run index.html using Go live

 ## Screen Shots